ignite/cli/docs/guide/token_factory.md

 Get started with scaffolding the blockchain and the module of the `Token Factory`.

-## Scaffold a new module
+## Scaffold a new blockchain

-Scaffold a new `tokenfactory` module, use the `--no-module` flag because in the next step you want to add a module with certain dependencies.
+Scaffold a new `tokenfactory` blockchain, use the `--no-module` flag because in the next step you want to add a module with certain dependencies.

 ```bash
 starport scaffold chain github.com/cosmonaut/tokenfactory --no-module